Mennonite Environmental Task Force (1991-2001)

 In 2004, Mennonite Church Canada and Mennonite Church USA re-affirmed their commitment to support creation care.
 A planning group was formed which worked for several years to figure out what form this commitment would take.

-The Mennonite Creation Care Network was formed out of the planning process in 2006.
-It is a mission of Mennonite Church Canada and Mennonite Church USA, and is coordinated by the Creation Care Council, consisting of two Canadian and six American Mennonites.
-Two sponsoring organizations enable the work of MCCN.
+The Mennonite Creation Care Network was formed out of the above planning process in 2005.
+It was structured as a mission of Mennonite Church Canada and Mennonite Church USA, with a Creation Care Council consisting of two Canadians, four Americans and three ex officio members.
+Two sponsoring organizations have enabled the work of MCCN.
 Merry Lea Environmental Learning Center of Goshen College provides a half-time staff person and Everence, the stewardship arm of Mennonite Church USA, provides a budget that covers advertising, board member travel and other administrative expenses.
 Both organizations are in Goshen, Ind.
 Mennonite Church Canada and Mennonite Central Committee Canada also contribute.

 Want More History?